 Negative: The numbers don’t add up.
 Raising sales tax and expanding it to untaxed items will not be nearly enough to replace the property taxes.

 Response: This statement is ABSOLUTELY UNTRUE!
-Read the legislation and all the information that is available on the PTCC site and at www.repjimcox.com and see the chart to the left.
+Read the legislation and all the detailed information that is available on the PTCC website here and at www.repjimcox.com.
 This measure has been carefully studied against budget numbers provided by the House Appropriations Committee staff and absolutely works as written.
 The financial viability of HB 76/SB 76 has also been verified by the Pennsylvania Independent Fiscal Office in its analysis that was released on September 25, 2012.

 Negative: Why do you think other states aren’t doing this?
 If property taxes were eliminated, people would be flocking to Pennsylvania to buy a house.